oxedom/instagram-clone/README.md

     On follow button a link to My PROFILE;

 Upload comp:
-Upload page;

 Upload Photos with descps
-Upload a profile pic

 Post comp:

 Be able comment
-Be able

-Add settings page to update displayName
+Add settings page to update
+ displayName or profile picture;

 confrim email?

 Darkmode